 - Jumper’s Knee – Jumper’s knee is an inflammation or injury of the patellar tendon felt as pain, tenderness and functional deficit.
 This condition may interfere with or even end your sporting career regardless of age and is difficult to treat.

 - Shoulder Pain – Pain of the shoulder can be caused by e.g. calcifications, impingement syndrome or frozen shoulder and feel like a dull to severe pain and limit your daily life.

 - Tennis Elbow – Tennis elbow is a frequent condition occurring in up to 10% of the general population.
-Unfortunately the conservative treatment of epicondylitis is lengthy (rest), includes medication (pain killers, steroid injections) and often needs repetition.
-Shockwave therapy on the other hand offers a rather prompt pain relief and cure with efficiency of over 70% in just a maximum of 5 treatments.
+Unfortunately, the conservative treatment of epicondylitis is lengthy (rest), includes medication (pain killers, steroid injections) and often needs repetition.
+Shockwave therapy, on the other hand, offers rather prompt pain relief and cure with the efficiency of over 70% in just a maximum of 5 treatments.